fac20/week6-bgjk/README.md

 - [ ] A user page that shows everything posted by a single user
 - [x] GitHub Actions CI setup to run your tests when you push

-## Features
-- The webapp contains 3 forms - Sign-up, login and post (each with their own handler functions)
-- A forum where users can post, read and delete* posts
-- All user data is stored in a remote heroku database -
-    - The database contains posts and users table.
-    - The users table contains users information which has a passwords column which is users hashed passwords using bcrypt
-- User log in authentication is done by checking if initially generated json web token exists in users cookies bar

 # File structure and Wireframe